Mar 07, 2025

 Companies also have to conduct ongoing monitoring of their customers, which includes:

-• Scrutinizing transactions undertaken throughout the course of the relationship to ensure that the transactions being conducted are consistent with the reporting institutions knowledge of the customer, their business and risk profile, including where necessary, the source of funds
+• Scrutinizing transactions undertaken throughout the course of the relationship to ensure that the transactions being conducted are consistent with the reporting institutions knowledge of the customer, their business, and risk profile, including (where necessary) their source of funds as part of a more enhanced customer due diligence.

 • Ensuring that documents, data, or information collected under the CDD process is kept up-to-date and relevant, by undertaking reviews of existing records particularly for higher-risk customers.

 Companies should keep records of their customers for at least six years after the end of the relationship or final transaction.
-According to AMLA, the following information should be collected and kept:
+There have also been proposals to increase this recordkeeping obligation to seven years.
+According to the AMLA, the following information should be collected and kept:

 • The identity and address of the person in whose name the transaction is conducted